Mapped: The regions hit worst by 7.7-magnitude earthquake in Myanmar and Thailand

 Social media posts from Mandalay showed collapsed buildings and debris strewn across streets of the city.
 The colonial era Ava bridge which connected the Mandalay and Sagaing regions, collapsed into the Irrawady River shortly after the first jolt.

+A rescue worker from Amarapura, an ancient city and now a township of Mandalay, told Reuters that the bodies of 30 people had been recovered from collapsed multi-story apartment blocks.

+“I have never experienced anything like this before – our town looks like a collapsed city," he told the news agency, estimating that about a fifth of the buildings had been destroyed.

-The quake brought down a skyscraper under construction in Bangkok, killing at least two workers, the local police said.
+The quake also brought down a skyscraper under construction in Bangkok, where at least eight people are reported to have been killed, with scores more missing.
 A rescue operation in underway to save dozens of trapped workers.

 Witnesses in Bangkok said people ran out onto the streets in panic, many of them hotel guests in bathrobes and swimming costumes as water cascaded down from an elevated pool at a luxury hotel.